Intelligence Disruption Index

 Methodology

-The IDI aggregates 14 signals across 4 categories.
+The IDI aggregates 19 signals across 4 categories.
 Each signal is chosen for its proximity to AI-driven labor displacement.
 Some signals (like total job postings or sector unemployment) include broader economic context — they're weighted lower but help distinguish AI-specific trends from macro noise.
+Two counter-signals (wage growth and business formation) measure economic resilience against displacement.

-All data sources are free and public: BLS OEWS (9 occupations), FRED (BLS CPS unemployment), Indeed Hiring Lab (CC-BY-4.0, 7 AI-exposed sectors + total US), arXiv, HuggingFace, Amazon press releases, CA DMV, Counterpoint/Omdia (humanoid robots), and published LLM pricing.
+All data sources are free and public: BLS OEWS (9 occupations), FRED (BLS CPS unemployment), Indeed Hiring Lab (CC-BY-4.0, 7 AI-exposed sectors + total US), METR time horizons (frontier agent benchmarks), arXiv, Amazon press releases, CA DMV, Counterpoint/Omdia (humanoid robots), and published LLM pricing.
 Zero proprietary data.

 Licensed under CC BY 4.0.
 Free to share and adapt with attribution — please link back to this page.